 Hello, my name is Paqui Jiménez and I have started working in King’s College this year as the Receptionist, forming part of the Administration team.
 I have many years’ experience in the administration of several private companies, working in purchasing, logistics, production and sales, which has given me the experience necessary to handle the diverse situations which arise daily in this department.
 I have always been passionate about learning languages and since I finished my studies, I have never stopped perfecting my English, as well as studying Italian and German in the Official School of Languages of Murcia.
 I also love reading but never seem to find as much time as I would like to dedicate to it.
 I am privileged to see all the life and comings and goings of the school pass by my desk every day, which makes it a fascinating job.
 I also have the opportunity to be in daily contact with the children and parents.
 My husband is English and also teaches at the school.
 We have a ten-year-old son who has just started in Year 6 and who is very happy to come to school every day.

-My name is Jerry Fawbert and I live in Spain with my wife, Catherine, and twelve year old daughter, Claudia.
+My name is Jerry Fawbert and I live in Spain with my wife, Catherine, and fourteen year old daughter, Claudia.
 I started working at Kings College in 2013 after retiring from the Police in Lancashire in 2010.
 I joined as a police cadet from school and completed 30 years service in various roles, the last 8 of these as a Police driver trainer.
 I taught advanced driving, advanced motorcycling, pursuit driving and V.I.P protection duties, to police officers, the security service, the military and First Response doctors.
 I also was responsible for the organisation and dissemination of examination/assessment materials and schedules.
-My hobbies include IT, DIY, Travel and socializing with the occasional bit of sport thrown in to keep me active.
+My hobbies include IT, DIY, Travel and socialising with the occasional bit of sport thrown in to keep me active.
 My intention when moving here was to retire permanently, but that soon changed after doing voluntary work at Kings College which was immensely rewarding.
-I am enjoying my new role in a completely different work environment.
+I am enjoying my role in a completely different work environment.